krathalan/apparmor-profiles/README.md

 ### Lollypop
 This profile assumes you keep your music in `~/music`.
 If you do not, edit the file to where you store your database.
 Lollypop does not need access to your whole home directory.

+I have not tested the profile for any web features, so they probably will not work.

 ### mpv
 From the top of the mpv AppArmor profile: